-The Master of Science in Speech-Language Pathology is a full-time course-based professional Master's program.
-It prepares students with knowledge, skills, and professional behaviours to practice as entry level speech-language pathologists.
-Students will complete course work and clinical practica during their two study years.
+The MSc(SLP) Program is a full-time course-based professional Master's program.
+It prepares students with knowledge, skills, and professional behaviours to practice as entry-level speech-language pathologists.
+Students will complete course work and clinical placements during their two study years.
 All courses are required.
+The MSc(SLP) program is intentionally designed to alternate academic blocks with placement experiences.
+Students are expected to apply skills learned during an academic unit into the subsequent placement, and then from the placement into the subsequent academic unit.